Spatial

 - Comparing Implementations of Global and Local Indicators of Spatial Association (Bivand, Wong 2018) (Also in R >> Documents >> Geospatial)

-- The concern about conditional permutations in Local Moran’s I was later shown to be an formulaic mistake.
-It’s now been corrected in {spdep} (source)
+- The concern about conditional permutations in Local Moran’s I was later shown to be because the comparison by Bivand and Wong was between statistics that used different types of nulls.
+Both types of nulls are now available in {spdep} (source)

 Causes of Spurious Spatial Autocorrelation